medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

     * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient.profile.xml.html" target="_blank"><b>XML</b></a>: Shows the entire content of the MedComCorePatient profile in XML format
     * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient-examples.html" target="_blank"><b>JSON</b></a>: Shows the entire content of the MedComCorePatient profile in JSON format
     * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient.profile.json.html" target="_blank"><b>TTL</b></a> Shows the entire content of the MedComCorePatient profile in TTL format
-    * If you click on XML, JSON og TTL you see StructureDefinition of the profile, which reflects the content.

       *  On the 'Content' page you will find  a short introduction to the profile and a table including five tabs, where three are of special interest:  There are multiple tabs in the table, and a short describtion of them is given here:
       ![Table Overview](../images/TableOverview.png)